-Command Code 96h Command Parameter None Description Generates eight read-data time slots on the 1-Wire line and stores result in the Read Data register.
-Typical Use To read data from the 1-Wire line; equivalent to executing eight 1-Wire Single Bit commands with V = 1 (write-1 time slot), but faster due to less I 2 C traffic.
+Command Code 96h Command Parameter None Description Generates eight read data time slots on the selected 1-Wire IO channel and stores result in the Read Data Register.
+Typical Use To read data from a 1-Wire IO channel; equivalent to executing eight 1- Wire Single Bit commands with $V = 1$ (write 1 time slot), but faster due to less I 2 C traffic.
 Restriction 1-Wire activity must have ended before the DS2482 can process this command.
-Error Response Command code is not acknowledged if 1WB = 1 at the time the command code is received and the command is ignored.
+Error Response Command code will not be acknowledged if 1WB = 1 at the time the command code is received and the command will be ignored.
 Command Duration $8 \times t{SLOT}$ + maximum 262.5ns, counted from the falling SCL edge of the command code acknowledge bit.
 1-Wire Activity Begins maximum 262.5ns after the falling SCL edge of the command code acknowledge bit.
-Read Pointer Position Status register (for busy polling) NOTE : To read the data byte received from the 1-Wire line, issue the Set Read Pointer command and select the Read Data register.
+Read Pointer Position Status Register (for busy polling) NOTE : To read the data byte received from the 1-Wire IO channel, issue the Set Read Pointer command and select the Read Data Register.
 Then access the DS2482 in read mode.
 Status Bits Affected 1WB (set to 1 for 8 × t {SLOT}) Configuration Bits Affected 1WS, APU apply